Nan-Huo/ZeroEA/README.md

 Or you can run the bash file under the **`run/run.sh`** folder for your convenience.
 And the output will be in the **`run/Output_ZeroEA_use_tool.txt`**

 **And to run all ablation studies**, please go to the folders named "ablation_*" and run the code accordingly.
+Some minor changes may be needed.
-We take ablation_PLMs as an example, if you want to run the experiment using ELECTRA instead of BERT, you use the following lines:
+We take ablation_PLMs as an example.
+If you want to run the experiment using ELECTRA instead of BERT, please use the following lines:
 ```bash
 cd ablation_PLMs
 python3 ZeroEA_MASK_prompt_BERT_ALBERT_ELECTRA_ablation.py ELECTRA > Results/Ablation_ELECTRA.txt &
 ```
+Other ablation study experiments can be done similarly.

 ## Future Work
 In this study, we are the first to explore the potential advantages